pedantic-curmudgeon/marduk/README.md

 DockerHub, Docker Compose, and GitHub Actions functionality.

 When a push is made to the repo:
-1. A Dockerfile containing the repo code is built and the image is published to DockerHub.
+1. A Dockerfile containing the `marduk` repo code is built and the image is published to DockerHub.
 1. A separate repository, `baldur`, is cloned to obtain its `liquibase_changelog.sql` file which is used to update the test database when the Docker Compose file is executed.
+(If the branch in `marduk` from which the GitHub workflow was initiated exists in `baldur`, that branch will be cloned from `baldur`.
+Otherwise, the `dev` branch will be cloned.)
 1. A Docker Compose file which uses the newly-published image with a standard [MariaDB Docker image](https://hub.docker.com/_/mariadb) and a standard [Liquibase Docker image](https://hub.docker.com/r/liquibase/liquibase)